mozilla/pkipolicy/rootstore/policy.md

 Mozilla MAY, at its sole discretion, decide to disable (partially or fully) or remove a certificate at any time and for any reason.
 This may happen immediately or on a planned future date.
-Mozilla will disable or remove a certificate if the CA demonstrates ongoing or egregious practices that do not maintain the expected level of service or that do not comply with the requirements of this policy.
+Mozilla will disable or remove a certificate if the CA operator demonstrates ongoing or egregious practices that do not maintain the expected level of service or that do not comply with the requirements of this policy.

-Mozilla will take any steps we deem appropriate to protect our users if we learn that a CA has knowingly or intentionally mis-issued one or more certificates.
-This may include, but is not limited to disablement (partially or fully) or removal of all of the CA’s certificates from Mozilla’s root program.
+Mozilla will take any steps we deem appropriate to protect our users if we learn that a CA operator has knowingly or intentionally mis-issued one or more certificates.
+This may include, but is not limited to disablement (partially or fully) or removal of all of the CA operator’s certificates from Mozilla’s root program.

 The category of mis-issued certificates includes (but is not limited to) those